muhammad-awan/financial-news/README.md

 ### Todos
 ----

- - Implement chat functionality/ messaging system
+ - Implement better color scheme
- - Implement payments system
+ - Implement system of upvoting
+ - Implement algorithm that factors in created date and up-votes for each article and then lists them on a trending page

 ### License
 ----